dreamcatcher-tech/network/Inbox/Dreamcatcher Business Model.md

 ## Investment vehicle
-The platform cannot be owned by any single entity to ensure fair treatment of all.
-The way to raise capital in this system is use the software construction model, but by way of an investment vehicle that utilizes the software construction model.
+To ensure fair treatment of all, the platform cannot be owned by any single entity.
+This structure is affirmed by permitting more than one gateway to operate harmoniously.
+The way to raise capital in this system is use the software construction model, but by way of an investment vehicle.
+This avoids raising capital into the gateway directly, removing the temptation to corrupt the network for short term gains.

-This entity would sell equity for capital, and would use that capital to act as a client for work to be done, as shown here:
+This investment vehicle would sell equity for capital, and would use that capital to act as a client for work to be done, as shown here:

 ```mermaid
 flowchart LR